ezequielabregu/EA-serialmidi-bridge/README.md

 ---

-## Arduino Compatibility
+## Compatibility

 `EA Serial MIDI Bridge` is fully compatible and tested with the official [Arduino MIDI Library](https://docs.arduino.cc/libraries/midi-library/).
-You can use any Arduino board that supports serial communication and the MIDI library to send and receive MIDI messages through this app.
+You can use any board that supports serial communication and the MIDI library to send and receive MIDI messages through this app.

 For ready-to-use examples, see the [`src/examples`](src/examples) folder in this repository.
-There you will find sample sketches for various Arduino boards (UNO, Leonardo, Due, ESP32) demonstrating how to send MIDI messages over serial to the bridge.
+There you will find sample sketches for various boards (*Arduino UNO, Leonardo, Pri Micro, ESP32*) that demonstrate how to send and receive MIDI messages over serial.

-This ensures a seamless connection between your Arduino projects and your favorite DAW or MIDI software.

 ---